theevilsyn/LLMNR-Attack/README.md

 Use the "--show" option to display all of the cracked passwords reliably
 ```
 - So the password was successfullly stolen :grin:

+PS: The network activity for this attack is captured [Here](./Captures/NBNS.pcapng).